sohumt123/CimReader/frontend/README.md

-# React + TypeScript + Vite
+# CIMez Frontend

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is the frontend application for CIMez, built with React + TypeScript + Vite.
+CIMez is an AI-powered PDF processing tool that generates intelligent summaries.

 Currently, two official plugins are available: